Digital marketing for law firms is about connecting with new clients using online channels such as search engines, paid ads and social media.

 There are various SEO tools we can use to see which search terms / keywords your competitors are ranking for in Google.
 We could even make estimates on how much they spend on ads.

 Facebook also very kindly provides details of the types of ads that other law firms are running.
-All great data and if nothing else inspiration for what you might need to do in your digital marketing.
+All great data and if nothing else inspiration for what you might need to do in your law firm digital marketing.

 Polish your value proposition